 Ireland's topography shares some similarities with other land-locked countries such as Switzerland, Austria and Liechtenstein, which are predominantly mountainous.

-See here a list of 10 cities in Ireland and their elevation above sea level.
+Below is a list of major cities in Ireland with their corresponding elevation above sea level.